ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    subsystem which receives most of the commands);
 -  a production or emulated CSP;
 -  a production or emulated SDP;
--  a set of production or emulated Dishes.
+-  a set of production or emulated Dishes, or alternatively a production or emulated MCCS.

 **NOTE:** for the purposes of this test harness, we use the term *production* to refer to real software that needs to be tested, and *emulated* to refer to software that replicates the behaviour of the real devices without having complex logic behind it.
 The term *production* doesn't mean we are using the real hardware.

+**IMPORTANT NOTE:** at the moment, the ITH is particularly calibrated to support the TMC tests with emulators for the CSP, SDP, Dishes and MCCS, since TMC teams now are mainly working with emulators.
+The test harness provides wrappers and procedures to work also with production devices, but it may not yet be fully tested and supported.

 What you cannot find (and likely will remain in separate places)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^